AliEmad2002/CNC/Acknowledgement.md

   sharing previous experiences, providing hardware material, or much more that I may not even recall.
   -	Family.
 For their patience and taking over a lot off me.
   -	Assiut Robotics team.
 For proving - nearly most of - hardware material and workspace (previously).
   -	IOT lab, electrical engineering department in Assiut university.
-For providing ALL hardware material and workspace (currently)
+For providing ALL hardware material and workspace (currently).
   -	Ahmed Osama.            (teaching assistant at electronics and communication department, faculty of engineering, Assiut university).
 For his guidance, supervision, and most importantly: encouragement.